rfullam-boomi/HealthApp/README.md

 # Functionality

-Displays a canvas with a centered dot the user can click.
+Displays a canvas with a centered dot the user can click along with a submit button.

-The dot is displayed until the user clicks the dot a specified number of times.
+The dot is displayed until the user clicks the submit button or clicks the dot the a specified maximum number of times.

-Once this number of clicks is registered then the test completes.

 Each click is recorded as a result with the accuracy of the touch point regards the dot's center and the time from test start of the click.